Barnett Effect-Induced Nonreciprocal Entanglement and Gaussian interferometric power in Magnomechanics with Optical Parametric Amplifier: Conclusion

 \section{Conclusion}

 In this paper, we have proposed an efficient scheme for generating and controlling nonreciprocal quantum entanglement in cavity CMM systems by exploiting the Barnett effect and the presence of the OPA.
 With appropriate parameter choices, perfect nonreciprocity in the entangled states can be achieved.
 Due to the Barnett effect, giant nonreciprocal entanglement can emerge.
 All entanglements with ideal nonreciprocity can be achieved via tuning the photon frequency detuning, appropriately choosing the cavity-magnon coupling regime and nonlinear gain, and the phase shift of OPA.
 Interestingly, the amount of entanglement nonreciprocity and her resilience against magnon thermal occupation are remarkably enhanced by increasing the gain of OPA.
 That nonreciprocity can be significantly enhanced even at relatively high temperatures.
+By adjusting the cavity detuning, the GIP can evidently exhibit strong nonreciprocal behavior.
 We demonstrate a practical scheme for realizing nonreciprocal single-phonon devices, which may enable applications in quantum information processing and quantum communication.
 The proposed scheme offers a pathway toward the development of novel nonreciprocal devices that maintain robustness against thermal fluctuations.
 Furthermore, our results lay the foundation for engineering nonreciprocal quantum resources based on the Barnett effect in cavity magnomechanical (CMM) systems.
 Overall, our findings underscore the feasibility of achieving ideal nonreciprocity in such platforms.